 Dr. Cheryl L. Rowe-Rendleman, Board President, is a clinical research and development professional and serves as CEO of Omar Consulting Group, an ophthalmology consulting practice that specializes in creating business and clinical development know-how for companies with interests in eye diseases.

 Outside of ophthalmology, Dr. Rowe-Rendleman serves in an advisory capacity for the Princeton Area Alumni Association, Princeton Alumni Executive Careers Committee, Graduate Women in Science and Engineering Association at Princeton, Girl Scouts of Central and Southern New Jersey, and FIRST Robotics.
-She trains regularly with the American Academy of Ophthalmology and the American Society of Cataract and Refractive Surgeons.
-An outdoor enthusiast, golfer, traveler, wife, and mother; Dr. Rowe-Rendleman continues to grow her business and serves on numerous national boards.

 Ann Strootman, Treasurer, Chair Finance Committee